September 5, 2019 · Workforce Management,

 Both business and HR inputs go into making an optimal workforce plan.
 Here’s how:

-- Define the business strategy: The first step is to lay out clearly, the organizational strategy, the operations plan at various levels /functions and the subsequent people strategy.
+- Define the business strategy: The first step is to layout clearly, the organizational strategy, the operations plan at various levels /functions and the subsequent people strategy.

 - Analyze and discuss relevant data points: HR and business leaders and managers must take stock of the available resourcing data.
 It is not merely about volumes of data, but having the right data in the right form.
-Data from systems and software (both internal and external), high level data available publicly such as labor data, as well as qualitative inputs from people in the form of observations, discussions and feedback must be noted.
+Data from systems and software (both internal and external), high-level data available publicly such as labor data, as well as qualitative inputs from people in the form of observations, discussions, and feedback must be noted.

 - Define the resourcing objectives: The next step is to define the objectives of the strategic workforce plan.
 What does the organization wish to achieve?
 Is there a recurring problem that HR wishes to solve?
-Seek answers to these questions, by thinking from the perspective of all stakeholders- customers, vendors, partners, employees etc. HR must also assess the internal workforce capability and see whether it is sufficient to deliver the objective.
+Seek answers to these questions, by thinking from the perspective of all stakeholders- customers, vendors, partners, employees, etc. HR must also assess the internal workforce capability and see whether it is sufficient to deliver the objective.

 - Define the supporting HR processes: An ideal workforce plan is one that is well-integrated with all HR processes.
-Hence, HR must identify the possible changes in recruitment, learning and development, performance and potential management, career pathing and succession planning etc., so as to align with the workforce plan.
+Hence, HR must identify the possible changes in recruitment, learning and development, performance and potential management, career planning and succession planning etc., so as to align with the workforce plan.
 Also look at internal communications related to the plan- “How will HR and business managers convey the right messaging to the people in a timely manner to ensure effective implementation?”
 Managers must be educated and oriented to the new planning process, so that they can operate in line with the new construct.